Interpreting the 95 GeV resonance in the Two Higgs Doublet Model: Implications for the Electroweak Phase Transition: Two Higgs Doublet Model

-The Higgs sector of the 2HDM consists of two ${\rm SU}(2)_\rmii{L}$ doublets, $\Phi_1$ and $\Phi_2$, with opposite charge under a $\mathbb{Z}_2$ symmetry and hypercharge $Y = 1/2$.
-All right-handed SM fermions are taken to be even under the $\mathbb{Z}_2$, while $\Phi_1$ is conventionally chosen to be odd, making it a fermiophobic doublet.
-Thus the resulting Yukawa terms in the 2HDM remain the same as in the SM, except with $\Phi_2$ taking the place of the SM Higgs doublet and coupling to the fermions.
+The Higgs sector of the \vtwo{Type~I} 2HDM consists of two ${\rm SU}(2)_\rmii{L}$ doublets, $\Phi_1$ and $\Phi_2$, with opposite charge under a $\mathbb{Z}_2$ symmetry and hypercharge $Y = 1/2$.
+All right-handed SM fermions are taken to be even under $\mathbb{Z}_2$, while $\Phi_1$ is conventionally chosen to be odd, making it fermiophobic.
+The resulting Yukawa sector of the \vtwo{Type~I} 2HDM is then identical to that of the SM, except with $\Phi_2$ replacing the SM Higgs doublet and coupling to all fermions.
 After electroweak symmetry breaking, the Higgs doublets can be parametrised in terms of the physical scalar degrees of freedom as follows~\cite{Fox:2017uwr}:

 Here, $h$ denotes the SM-like Higgs boson and is a CP-even scalar, accompanied by the conventionally heavier CP-even state $H$.
-The field $A$ is the neutral CP-odd pseudoscalar, which we later associate with the 95~GeV resonance.
+The field $A$ is the neutral CP-odd pseudoscalar, which we later associate with the new 95~GeV resonance.

 The $H^\pm$ are a pair of charged Higgs bosons, while $G^\pm$ and $G^0$ are the Goldstone bosons.
 The SM Higgs vacuum expectation value (VEV) is $v = 246~\text{GeV}$.
 The VEVs of the two doublets, $v_1$ and $v_2$, are constrained by the requirement that $v_1^2 + v_2^2 = v^2$, and the angle $\beta$ is defined via $\tan\beta = v_2 / v_1$.
 The angle $\alpha$ diagonalises the CP-even scalar mass matrix and determines the physical mass eigenstates~\cite{Branco:2011iw}.